The structure and functions of the gut normally

 The lining of your digestive tract has a very unique structure.
 I like to think of it as a very fine mesh, with lots of cells bound tightly together with only very tiny spaces in between.
 Then, once the food you’ve eaten has been broken down into its very simplest units, these can be absorbed through this mesh-like structure and all of the important nutrients contained in the food can be put to good use.
 So, we really need this ‘mesh’ to be working optimally so you can get the most from your food, and help support your overall health.
 But, what happens if things go wrong?

 Leaky gut is literally as the name suggests – a leaky gut!
 This ‘mesh-like’ structure of the gut wall becomes stretched, the cells become more distant rather than remaining packed tightly together and the tiny gaps in between become bigger.
 This means that bigger chunks of undigested food can potentially pass through into our system, not to mention pathogens, all of which can initiate a low-grade inflammatory response.

-The exact cause of leaky gut isn’t well understood, however, a combination of a number of factors including diet, lifestyle factors, stress, exposure to toxins or dysbiosis in the gut, may all contribute.
+The exact cause of leaky gut isn’t well understood, however, a combination of a number of factors including diet, lifestyle factors, stress, weak stomach acid, exposure to toxins or dysbiosis in the gut, may all contribute.

 What do some of the symptoms of leaky gut look like?

 As above, leaky gut is thought to potentially initiate some degree of a systemic response; symptoms may not only affect the gut, but also elsewhere around the body.
 Some of the symptoms of leaky gut to look out for include some of the following: